GerryDoesStuff/YamImageProcessor/designDocumentCore.md

 ### 19. Summary

 The MMIPA architecture balances modularity, reproducibility, and performance while maintaining usability and security.
 It provides a foundation for building specialized microscopy tools and advanced analytical extensions with minimal rework.

+Note to agent - use the extraction, prprocessing, and segmentation Python scripts as examples of what minimal functionality needs to be implemented in the app